alexpatriquin/alexpatriquin.github.io/source/_posts/2014-05-04-how-i-built-poemtoday.markdown

 ---
 layout: post
 title: "How I Built PoemToday"
-permalink: "how-i-built-poemtoday/"
+permalink: "how-i-built-poemtoday"
 date: 2014-04-28 18:49:57 -0400
 comments: true
-categories:
+categories: [Projects, Rails 4, NLP, Poetry]
 ---

-I graduated from the [Flatiron School](http://flatironschool.com/) last week and, after an exhilarating three months, had the chance to present my final projects at our Science Fair.
-Along with [Tender](http://tendermessenger.com/), I presented PoemToday, a random poem generator that's powered by user behavior.
+Today I'm introducing [PoemToday](http://www.poemtoday.com/), a random poem generator that's powered by user behavior.
 Here is the story of how it works and how I made it.

 [{% img center ../images/post_images/stats-poem.png 500 %}](http://www.poemtoday.com/poems/3568?keyword=plato)

-[PoemToday](http://www.poemtoday.com/) (also on [Github](https://github.com/alexpatriquin/poem-today)) is a Rails web app that statistically generates a poem based on its users' profile and behavior.
+PoemToday (also on [Github](https://github.com/alexpatriquin/poem-today)) is a Rails web app that statistically generates a poem based on its users' profile and behavior.
 Each of the 6,000 poems on the site actually has a link wrapped around every word in every poem.
 When a user clicks one of the words, the site initiates a search of its database for the best-matching poem and redirects the user to the top result, alongside with the top image from the Flickr API for that word.

 ```ruby
 def save_top_result